ThomWright/balamb/README.md

 1. Add a new seeding task
 1. Load previous results, re-run Balamb with previous results pre-seeded

-This way, only the new seed will be run.
+And only the new seed will be run.

 There are some caveats though.
 For example, as noted, the types are not checked.
 If result types change (e.g. by adding a new property to an object) and previous results become invalid... _oh no_.